 Professor Rowan is the Director of the Institute for Gravitational Research, School of Physics and Astronomy

 At the Institute Professor Rowan leads a group of researchers developing interferometric detectors and signal analysis methods to study gravitational waves both on the ground and from space.
-She currently chairs the Gravitational Wave International Committee, focussed on co-ordinating and shaping the global strategic landscape of gravitational wave research.
+She currently chairs the Gravitational Wave International Committee, focused on co-ordinating and shaping the global strategic landscape of gravitational wave research.

 Professor Rowan's research is targeted at developing optical materials for use in gravitational wave detectors.
 Her recent work has been a crucial part of the Advanced LIGO upgrades, carried out between 2010 and 2015, that contributed to one of the most significant scientific breakthroughs of this century: the first detection of gravitational waves which was announced in February 2016.